 Since 1999, Bill has been listed in Best Lawyers in America® in the area of tax law and in the 2015 edition of Best Lawyers, Bill was named Best Lawyers' Lawyer of the Year in Tax Law.
 In 2004 Bill was selected for inclusion in Chambers USA® as a leader in Iowa in the area of corporate/M&A, and in 2008 he was included in SuperLawyers® in the areas of mergers and acquisitions and tax.
 Bill is a fellow in the American College of Tax Counsel.

 Bill is also active in community affairs.
 He has served in leadership positions of the Iowa Association of Business and Industry, the Iowa Taxpayers Association, United Way of Central Iowa, the Greater Des Moines Chamber of Commerce Federation, the Polk-Des Moines Taxpayers Association and St. Augustin's Church.
-Bill is currently a Board Member at Large for the Des Moines Downtown Chamber of Commerce.
+Bill served as a Board Member at Large for the Des Moines Downtown Chamber of Commerce.

 Bill received his B.A., with honors, in psychology and his J.D., with highest distinction, from the University of Iowa.
 He was admitted to the bar in 1977.
 Bill received his LLM in Taxation, summa cum laude, from the University of Alabama in 2012.